yogakhatri/PYQ-UGC-NET/docs/unit-1-discrete-structures-and-optimization.md

 ## Coverage and source limitation

 This guide contains **143 reviewed and solved Unit 1 questions** from the verified UGC NET corpus.
 See the [extraction audit](../data/unit-1-audit.md) for validation details and the explicitly accounted source-defect queue.
-No verifiable Rajasthan SET Computer Science question paper or official key is present in the supplied repository; four descriptively named Rajasthan PDFs are RPSC recruitment papers and are excluded rather than mislabelled as SET.
+This guide covers UGC NET sources only.
+No verifiable Rajasthan SET Computer Science question paper or official key is present, so Rajasthan SET coverage is not claimed.

 ### Topic counts